 A joint inspection will be scheduled for approval from the employer's agent.
-All approvals will be required to be documented on an inspection form for the section of works inspected and signed off by the employer.
+All approvals will be documented on an inspection form for the section of works inspected and signed off by the employer.

-The document will be referenced and photos attached and filed in the project quality control folder.
+The document will reference any photos attached and filed in the project quality control folder.

-Test forms, inspection forms and material receipt forms will be made available for quality control and will become part of the project contract document.
+Test forms, inspection forms and material receipt forms will made available for quality control and will become part of the project contract document.